Test Site Procedures and Regulations

 - Bring a weapon or firearm into the test site.

-- Bring food, drinks, or tobacco into the testing room (except when approved as a testing accommodation; see Testing Accommodations for more information).
+- Smoke in the test center or bring food and beverages into the testing room (except when approved as a testing accommodation); see Testing Accommodations for more information.

 - Leave the test site during the test administration or during breaks.